-Since 2009 self-employed persons and farmers have to pay compulsory health contributions 9% of their taxable income 96.
+Since 2009 self-employed persons and farmers have to pay compulsory health contributions 9% of their taxable income 119.
 The members of the farmer's cooperatives and individual business owners have to contribute 9% of the received taxable profit.
 As of June 30, 2010 contribution base for self-employed persons engaged in individual activities and also for those who receive income from sports or authorship agreements is equal to 50% of the taxable income from individual activities (before personal income tax).
 The maximum annual base for compulsory health insurance contribution paid by the self-employed working in the agricultural sphere is capped at 12 times of CYI, in other spheres - 48 CYI until 2017.
 Since 2017 the maximum annual base for compulsory health contributions for those in agricultural sector cannot exceed 7 average monthly salaries (i.e. 5 188.40 EUR), for other self-employed it is set to 28 average monthly salaries per year (i.e. 20 753,60 EUR).
 Those working with business certificates have to contribute at the rate of 9 % of the MMS per month.
+Since January 1st 2019, the compulsory health contribution rate of 6.98 % is applied for taxable income of 90 % for people engaged in individual activities.

-Table 2.10 Minimum annual contributions for the compulsory health insurance paid by selfemployed, effective on January 1, 2011-2018, LTL and EUR
+Table 2.13.
+Minimum annual contributions for the compulsory health insurance paid by self-employed, effective on January 1st, 2011-2019, LTL and EUR